zascia/dev/primofinans.se/docs/subscribe_users/readme.txt

 Marketingplatform:
 lacuna-digital_dk
+Markersej2020
-Markersej2020I'm assuming the development he had someone else do towards MarketingPlatform is still there, so I'm hoping that it is just activating it again somehow
+I'm assuming the development he had someone else do towards MarketingPlatform is still there, so I'm hoping that it is just activating it again somehow

 fount this one: https://marketingplatform.com/api/php/